TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ExtendedKoreanGlyphs

+**This preference is obsolete.**

+Enables extended Korean glyph support.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### EffectVolume

+The volume used for sounds labeled as an effect.
+This is multiplied by the ``SoundVolume`` preference when Effects are played.

 Possible values are ``Silent``, ``10%``, ``20%``, ``30%``, ``40%``, ``50%``, ``60%``, ``70%``, ``80%``, ``90%`` and ``100%``.